songawee/webpack-example/README.md

 ![Alt text](doc/deep_import.png?raw=true)

-With using a destructured import from `rxjs/operators`:
+With using a destructured import from `rxjs/operators`, we see a larger RxJS footprint:

 ![Alt text](doc/full_operators.png?raw=true)